The Truth Behind Flip This House: What's This Business Really Like?

 As much as these series show you what real estate investing looks like, there may be more of what they’re NOT showing you.
 It is important to note that these real estate shows may be glorifying the entire process, not showing you what really goes on behind the scenes.

 With the lack of REAL knowledge that is provided by these TV series, it is not a good idea to fully depend on them to get you into real estate.
-You can definitely use it as inspiration to get started, but you should know that there is way more to it that they are not exposing.
+You can definitely use it as inspiration to get started, but you should know that there is way more to it than they are exposing.

 Did the show inspire you enough to get started on your own house flipping project?
 Well, let's get into the basics on how to flip a house and get you started!